 Government Treatment.
-Any services you actually received that were provided by a local, state, or federal government agency, or by a public school system or school district, except when payment under this plan is expressly required by federal or state law.
+Any services actually given to you by a local, state, or federal government agency, or by a public school system or school district, except when payment under this plan is expressly required by federal or state law.
 The plan will not cover payment for these services if you are not required to pay for them or they are given to you for free.
 You are not required to seek any such services prior to receiving medically necessary health care services that are covered by this plan.